 When you walk into a cannabis store or browse the offerings from seed companies, the vast majority of strains are hybrids.
 These strains are either sativa- or indica-dominant, so most likely they’ll carry a “sativa” or “indica” label.
 The fact of the matter is that these strains result from multiple crosses.
 The constant re-shuffling of well-known strains results in some amazing new varieties but doesn’t change the reality that they contain both sativa and indica in a variety of ratios.
 Many strains act like sativas or indicas in effect, which is why it’s so easy to lump them into one of those categories.

 Pure indicas and sativas are comparatively uncommon.
-Most strains are the result of skilled tinkering to manipulate the genetics to create something “new,” although the actual parents and foundation strains used to create it are not new at all.
+Most strains are the result of skilled tinkering to manipulate the genetics to create something “new”.
+Although the actual parents and foundation strains used to create it are not new at all.
 Exceptions to this rule do exist, albeit in small numbers.
-If you’re looking for pure indicas, Afghani and Maple Leaf Indica are good choices, and if locating a pure sativa is your goal, look no further than Durban Poison.
+If you’re looking for pure indicas, Afghani and Maple Leaf Indica are good choices.
+If locating a pure sativa is your goal, look no further than Durban Poison.

 Once cured properly, Durban is visually appealing, with vivid mint-green coloration.
-The taste is outstanding, with elements of earthy pine and sweet citrus notes that are telltale signs of its rich amounts of pinene, myrcene, and limonene terpenes.
+The taste is outstanding.
+It has elements of earthy pine and sweet citrus notes.
+They are telltale signs of its rich amounts of pinene, myrcene, and limonene terpenes.
 Although it’s too racey for some sativa-sensitive consumers, the high from Durban is very upbeat and energetic.
 This is a happy and euphoric strain that’s fun to share with friends during the day.
 If you have a hike planned, Durban is the bud you will want to take along.

 If you’ve never tried Durban but are interested in buying some, you shouldn’t have much of a problem locating it if you live in a cannabis-friendly state.
-Many consumers have it on their short list of favorite strains, so many dispensaries and rec shops keep it stocked on a fairly regular basis.
-This being the case, with any luck you will be able to quite literally “pick your poison” when perusing a row of flowers to take home and enjoy.
+Many consumers have it on their list of favorite strains, so many dispensaries keep it stocked on a regular basis.
+So you should be able to literally “pick your poison” when perusing a row of flowers to take home and enjoy.
 So, take the plunge!
 Durban rarely disappoints.